Buran Ghati trek – A grand buffet of the greatest Himalayan treks

-- Three warm layers: On the pass crossing day, you will need at least three warm layers (two lights layers such as fleece and woolen and one padded jacket) for this trek.
+- Four warm layers: On the pass crossing day, you will need at least four warm layers (two lights layers such as fleece, one light sweater and one padded jacket) for this trek.

 - Three trek pants: Wear one pair and carry two pairs.
 Denim/jeans and shorts are not suitable for trekking.